a5221985/tutorials/Interviews/software_engineer_interview_unleashed.md

 			2. You will sell your credential/ skill set/ work attitude
 		3. Ask recruiter
 			1. There could be internal & high profile projects
+				1. If not sure which one to join
+2. How Large is Your Team?
+	1. 2-5?
+6-15? >15?
+3. Roles
+	1. SWE only?
+Research Scientist?
+Product Manager (PM)?
+	2. User Experience Designer (UX)?
+User Interface
+	3. Designer (UI)?
+Testing Engineer?
+4. Product Phase
+	1. Was the product already launched?
+	2. Any clear release plan?
+5. Team Culture
+	1. Decision making?
+		1. How are they made?
+Who makes them?
+	2. Release & interate? or high quality launch only?
+		1. Strategy
+6. Work Hours
+	1. Day time only?
+Night/weekend?
+7. Growth/ Stable (which stage?)
+	1. Filling large headcounts?
+		1. They have lost many
+	2. Existing or new headcount?
+		1. Next projects
+8. Sort By Preference
+	1. Talk with your recruiter about your preference
+		1. Priority order
+			1. If they like team 1
+			2. If they don't like then team 2
+			3. ...
+9. May Take Long
+	1. Be patient

 ### Do You Have any Questions? ###
+1.

 ## Technical Questions ##
 ### Algorithms and Data Structures ###